UTCG/Projects/_posts/2020-10-12-Week1 - Welcome.md

+Here's the first week's UTCG Projects learner track post!
+I think this text should show up on the homepage as an excerpt.

 # Welcome!

 Hello Learners!
 Welcome to the very first week of UTCG Projects.
 The UTCG Execs and Mentors are very excited to work with you all!
 The theme for our first week of learner content revolves around **Python and Git**.
 These are two very versatile technologies that can help you in creating your projects.